-Fishing Bridge, are

-closed to boating.

-minimize disturbance to the resident birds, boaters must travel no closer than 1/2 mile from the islands or no further than 100 yards from shore between campsites 6A1 and 6A2.
+located in the Southeast Arm, the islands are a sensitive area for nesting birds and are closed to any landing.
+In addition, to minimize disturbance to the resident birds, boaters must travel no closer than 1/2 mile from the islands or no further than 100 yards from shore between campsites 6A1 and 6A2.